 The community named itself the Sephardic Society of Manhattan in the hope that other Mizrahi communities would join it in creating one major Sephardi congregation and during its early years there was an atmosphere of creative unity.
 But then slowly fragmentation set in.

-In 1999 members of the community bought a plot of land on East 58th Street in 1999.
-The intention was to build a synagogue and center.
-But disagreements dogged the project which only recently has been resurrected and is now being actively pursued.
-To this end the community changed its name to the Persian Jewish Center of Manhattan and registered as a Tax Exempt Charity both as a synagogue and a social and educational center.
+The community changed its name to the Persian Jewish Center of Manhattan and registered as a Tax Exempt Charity, both as a synagogue and a social and educational center.

 The congregation still meets in Park East every Shabbat and Festival morning.
-Approximately 60 people attend and the congregation has a Persian Kiddush and afterwards those who wish to join in the general Park East Kiddush as well.
-On the High Holy days when the numbers swell to 200 our services are held upstairs in the Gymnasium of the Park East School.
-Mid-week services are held at the synagogue in the offices of the Roshan Zamir family on 5th Avenue.
+The congregation has a Persian Kiddush, and afterwards those who wish to join in the general Park East Kiddush as well.
+On High Holy days the numbers increase significantly, so our services are held upstairs in the Gymnasium of the Park East School.

 Although the community follows the rites and customs of the Persian community we are delighted to welcome worshippers from all Sephardi communities who will feel at home with us.
 And indeed some Ashkenazi worshippers too enjoy coming to our warmer and more intimate prayers to which the rabbi adds explanations and commentaries in English.